Prime Minister Shinzo Abe’s “Revenge”: Priorities and Challenges for Japan’s New Government

 (4) frequent verbal gaffes by many of the cabinet members, and

 (5) Abe's deteriorating health,

 as the main reasons for Abe's fall from power in 2007.
-She suggested that the political atmosphere is more favorable for Abe this time around-the public has a more realistic expectation of him and his government, and Abe so far has demonstrated that he had learned from his past failures (as demonstrated in his selection of cabinet members and LDP leadership).
-She did caution that his health, despite his assertion that he has "fully recovered", remains a concerns, as his ailment is chronic in nature and often triggered by stress (please click here for her presentation slides.)
+She suggested that the political atmosphere is more favorable for Abe this time around - the public has a more realistic expectation of him and his government, and Abe so far has demonstrated that he had learned from his past failures (as demonstrated in his selection of cabinet members and LDP leadership).
+She did caution that his health, despite his assertion that he has "fully recovered," remains a concern, as his ailment is chronic in nature and often triggered by stress (please click here for her presentation slides.)